SAMANTA1401/end_to_end_ckd_prediction/README.md

 ### CKD prediction using classification  model
-prediction of ckd with medical test data using various ml model and find best model with high f1 score
+prediction of ckd(Chronic kidney disease) with medical test data using various ml model and find best model with high f1 score

 #### STEP-1: Clone the repository
 ```bash